 1.8.
-The Parish Council consulted on a Pre-Submission version of the Modified Plan for the statutory six week period through November and December 2022.
-Comments received from local people and from statutory bodies, landowners and other organisations have been reviewed and some further, relatively minor, modifications have been proposed as a result.
-A separate Consultation Statement is published that sets out these changes and describes the overall process of formal and informal consultations carried out as part of this exercise.
+The Parish Council is consulting on this Pre-Submission version of the Modified Plan for the statutory six week period.
+Comments received from local people and from statutory bodies, landowners and other organisations will be reviewed and further modifications may be proposed as a result.
+A separate Consultation Statement will be published at the submission stage that will set out these changes and describe the overall process of formal and informal consultations carried out as part of this exercise.